Seq2seq: Other applications

 In 2022, Amazon introduced AlexaTM 20B, a moderate-sized (20 billion parameter) seq2seq language model.
 It uses an encoder-decoder to accomplish few-shot learning.
 The encoder outputs a representation of the input that the decoder uses as input to perform a specific task, such as translating the input into another language.
 The model outperforms the much larger GPT-3 in language translation and summarization.
 Training mixes denoising (appropriately inserting missing text in strings) and causal-language-modeling (meaningfully extending an input text).
 It allows adding features across different languages without massive training workflows.
 AlexaTM 20B achieved state-of-the-art performance in few-shot-learning tasks across all Flores-101 language pairs, outperforming GPT-3 on several tasks.

-Technique

-Seq2seq turns one sequence into another sequence (sequence transformation).
-It does so by use of a recurrent neural network (RNN) or more often LSTM or GRU to avoid the problem of vanishing gradient.
-The context for each item is the output from the previous step.
-The primary components are one encoder and one decoder network.
-The encoder turns each item into a corresponding hidden vector containing the item and its context.
-The decoder reverses the process, turning the vector into an output item, using the previous output as the input context.